3urobeat/display-input-switcher/README.md

 &nbsp;

+<a id="configuration"></a>

 ## 📝 Configuration
-Clone the repository and copy the appropiate script to e.g. your home directory.
+[Download](https://github.com/3urobeat/display-input-switcher/releases/latest) the appropiate script for your operating system and copy it to e.g. your home directory.
-On Linux you need the '...-linux.sh' bash script and on Windows the '...-windows.bat' batch script.

 ### Linux:
 <details>